How Do You Make Mornings Easier With Kids?

 This is a simple reminder to us moms.
 Dads are capable of doing a lot too.

 So, get your partner involved!
-Here are a few things that your spouse can do to help:
+Here are a few things that your spouse (or other family members) can do to help:

-- Go to work late a morning or two to help with the school routine
+- Go to work later a morning or two to help with the school routine

 - Pack lunches or get breakfasts together the night before